Naeemkh/ts-process/docs/_sources/incidents.rst.txt

    :width: 600px
    :align: center

-The only extra file is **description.txt** that has two mandatory keys and values.
-These keys are *incident_name* and *incident_type*.
-The former should be a unique name and the latter, in this case, is *hercules*.
+The only extra file is **description.txt** that has several mandatory keys and values.
+These keys are shown below.
+The incident name should be a unique name.
+Incident type is one of the supported incidents, which in this case, is *hercules*.
+Horizontal orientations should be perpendecular, and vertical orientation shows the direction that records are considered positive.

 .. code-block:: console